qutip/qutip/doc/guide/guide-saving.rst

 Storing and loading datasets
 ============================

-The :func:`qutip.qsave` and :func:`qutip.qload` are great, but the file format used is only understood by QuTiP (python) programs.
-When data must be exported to other programs the prefered method is to store the data in the commonly used plain-text file formats.
+The :func:`qutip.fileio.qsave` and :func:`qutip.fileio.qload` are great, but the file format used is only understood by QuTiP (python) programs.
+When data must be exported to other programs the preferred method is to store the data in the commonly used plain-text file formats.
 With the QuTiP functions :func:`qutip.file_data_store` and :func:`qutip.file_data_read` we can store and load **numpy** arrays and matrices to files on disk using a deliminator-separated value format (for example comma-separated values CSV).
 Almost any program can handle this file format.

 The :func:`qutip.file_data_store` takes two mandatory and three optional arguments: